The firm comprises of Read more [...]

 A newer branch of the business – trading as Heathfield Funeral Service, is managed by Wendy Mitchell, who has been with C. Waterhouse for fourteen years.
 Despite the Heathfield office being in a newer building, the domestic feel of the Burwash office is echoed in the cosy, comfortable meeting rooms with their unusual wallpaper.
 There is the same sense of quality and attention to detail and the same quiet feeling of welcome at both branches.

 As is probably apparent, this firm has a strong commitment to cleanliness and order: you’d go a long way to find a more thoroughly valeted car.
 Brian Curtain, who manages the fleet, assisted by Chris Porter, likes to keep the garage floors painted, as he says it keeps the dust down.
-The firm is proud of their fleet of vehicles, which alongside the traditional Mercedes hearse and limousine, includes two 4×4 Subaru estate cars, a Mercedes estate and a Range Rover Sport.
+The firm is proud of their fleet of vehicles, which alongside the traditional Mercedes hearse and limousine, includes two silver 4×4 Subaru estate cars, a silver Mercedes estate and a Range Rover Sport.
 From a very practical point of view they’ll be able to make your funeral happen even in the worst weather as the Subaru’s can be used as a hearse and limousine if need be.
 They are happy to branch out into alternative modes of transport, such as horse-drawn or motorcycle vehicles or an old-fashioned London bus.

 Given C. Waterhouse’s location, many of the funerals they arrange have a traditional feel and a church component.
 They conduct more burials than the average.
 Though they have a traditional outlook, this does not limit them: they say that ‘If it feels like the right thing to do, it probably is’.